In fiction, there's no greater compliment to a dog than being called a "good dog" or "good boy/girl".

 - We 3: 1, a sapient cyborg dog, is forced to kill a human in order to protect the rest of the group.
 Since the animals have a limited grasp of English, the closest 1 can come to expressing his guilt over the death of the man is saying "bad dog" over and over.

 - In the Harry Potter fanfiction The Shoebox Project, the Marauders take a potion revealing the animal selves that will come out when they successfully become an animagus.
 Sirius of course immediately starts acting like a hyper-energetic dog, and is so disruptive that Remus on instinct tries to quiet him by yelling "Bad dog!"
 Sirius is immediately heartbroken and curls up into a small, sad ball, occasionally sending Remus betrayed looks.

 - Going Native: Alluded to when Felix Geata compared the ships to dogs.
 The Enterprise-D is like one of those smart-as-a-whip show dogs with a thousand tricks, while Galactica is one of those old, slow one-trick dogs that just really, really wants to hear, "good girl".

-- In "Dug's Special Mission", a bonus short from Up, Dug becomes even sadder than he was initially when he overhears Alpha calling him a "bad dog".
+- In the "Dug's Special Mission" bonus short, Dug becomes even sadder than he was initially when he overhears Alpha calling him a "bad dog".